-So you think there’s a big surprise in store for people now?
+So there’s a big surprise in store for people who are uncoupling now?

 Absolutely, if they’re thinking of handling their divorces that way.
-But, of course, I don’t think any sensible person who is seriously considering divorce would want to be in the court system anyway.
+But, of course, I don’t think any sensible person considering divorce would want to be in the court system.
 Collaborative Divorce is what I consider as the gold standard in terms of out-of-court conflict resolution.

-And even traditional lawyers are now having to deal with the inability to run into court and see what the judge would do.
+Traditional lawyers now have to deal with the inability to run into court and see what the judge would do.
 They’re discovering that if you encourage your clients to sit down and take a breath and have some appreciation for the fears the other spouse is experiencing, we might be able to work something out.

-So I think we’re going to see some long term changes.
-I think that this is going to represent a long overdue normalizing of collaborative divorce as the way people first consider how to resolve their problems.
+So I think we’re going to see some long-term changes.
+Including a long overdue normalizing of collaborative divorce as the way people first consider how to resolve their problems.

 Collaborative divorce was the inspiration of one lawyer in Minnesota way back in 1990, who declared unilateral disarmament.
 He said, “I’m not going to go to court anymore.”
-And it turned out that the other divorce lawyers in the community really liked him so they just sat at the table longer and talked about the issues instead of running to a judge for a decision.
+The other divorce lawyers in the community really liked him so they just sat at the table longer and talked about the issues instead of running to a judge for a decision.

-The members of the team, the professional team, are not just lawyers.
-Why?
-If you think about it, lawyers don’t learn in law school how to deal with the emotional side of divorce which is much more complicated than the financial side.
+The members of the team are not just lawyers.
+If you think about it, lawyers don’t learn in law school how to deal with the emotional side of divorce.
 So we also involve mental health professionals who work with the couple on communication skills and on developing a parenting plan for their children.

-It’s not just one mental health professional.
-In the model that I think is the best, there is a mental health professional working in a coaching capacity with each of the divorcing spouses and there is a child development specialist who comes in as the voice of the children and explains to the children what is happening in the divorce.
-Children are the left-out people in a divorce.
-Nobody talks to them in the conventional process.
+In the model that I think works best, there is a mental health professional working in a coaching capacity with each of the divorcing spouses and there is a child development specialist who acts as the voice of the children and who also explains to the children what is happening.
+Children are the ones left-out in a conventional divorce.
+Nobody talks to them.

-Not least in importance is the neutral advisor who brings in a financial planning and analysis orientation to what otherwise is a war of dueling experts.
+There’s one more professional on the team, too.
+The neutral advisor who brings in a financial planning and analysis orientation to what otherwise is a war of dueling experts.

 Thank you for that good description of what the team does.
-Can you tell me a story that shows how the collaborative divorce team helps people to hang on to some kind of sense of home when home is actually falling apart?
+Can you tell me a story that shows how the collaborative divorce team helps people when their sense of home is falling apart?

-I want to tell you a story about a case in which the collaborative divorce model was a life saver and a family saver and a home saver.
+I want to tell you a story where the collaborative divorce model was a life saver, a family saver and a home saver.

 But much more important is what happened next.
 Their daughter became extremely depressed, not simply because of the divorce.
 She began abusing drugs and she got pregnant.

-We had a child specialist on the team who immediately went into gear to get emergency resources to help this girl.
-But then the coaches started having conversations with the parents about how they were going to co-parent her while they were separating into two separate households.
-I did not hear from the family for a while because the divorce process was suspended while every one was paying attention to the daughter’s emergency.
+A child specialist on the team immediately went into gear to get emergency resources to help this girl.
+But then the coaches started having conversations with the parents about how they were going to co-parent her in two separate households.
+We did not hear from the family for a while; the divorce process was suspended while every one was paying attention to the daughter’s emergency.
 And when we next heard from the couple, we learned was that they had decided to reconcile.
 That was about six years ago and they are still married.

 That’s an extraordinary story.
-So the whole process of collaboration can really lead anywhere.
+So the whole process of collaboration can lead anywhere.

 That’s a really good way to put it.
 When a person makes an appointment with a lawyer, they think that what they need is a divorce because things have got more stressful than they can bear.
-But my first mentor in the family law field, a wonderful Hungarian woman who was married to a psychiatrist, said to me, “Pauline, you think because they’re in your office, they need a divorce?
+My first mentor in the family law field, a wonderful Hungarian woman who was married to a psychiatrist, said to me, “Pauline, you think because they’re in your office, they need a divorce?
 Look, they may need to see their minister, a rabbi.
-They may need to see nan accountant or go into counseling or they may even just need a vacation.
-So don’t be so hasty!”
+They may need to see an accountant or go into counseling or they may even just need a vacation.
+So don’t be so hasty to comply!”

 I really took that to heart when I was a conventional lawyer.
-And it is the essence of the collaborative process now.
+And it is the essence of my collaborative process now.
 We make no assumptions about what the couple or the individual spouses do or don’t need from us.
 We listen.
-Traditional lawyers aren’t taught to do in law school.
-They’re taught to keep their focus entirely on what they want to achieve, and if they’re hearing something that doesn’t advance that goal, they just don’t pay attention to it.
+Traditional lawyers aren’t taught to do that in law school.
+They’re taught to keep their focus entirely on what they want to achieve, and if they’re hearing something that doesn’t advance that goal, they just don’t pay attention.

-So if people go into a traditional adversarial divorce, it’s just like pouring accelerant on the flames.
+So if people opt for a traditional adversarial divorce, it’s just like pouring accelerant on the flames.

 It always is.
 Because what happens next is this: Angry and frightened marital partners go to their separate corners with their separate advocates.
 The advocates fuel the client’s worst fears and most anguished sorrows.
 Lawyers are very quick by temperament to jump on the white horse.
-In the old model, I would see my client as Snow White and see your client as Hitler.
-Or reciprocally, it’s Prince Charming vs. the Wicked Witch of the West.
+In the old model, I would see my client as Snow White and view your client as Hitler.
+Or on another day, it’s Prince Charming vs. the Wicked Witch of the West.
 These positions just get more and more extreme as a lawyer prepares a client for trial.

 So it becomes this archetypal battle of good and evil and the couple gets lost completely.

-I think you’ve put your finger on something really profound here.
-Home is the place where life has been led.
-It’s where our sense of self is manifested in the world.
+I think you’ve put your finger on something really profound.
 When we just say the word “divorce,” the house is the most visible symbol of impending loss.
 It’s also absolutely predictable that a person in that situation is going to feel that the house is a life preserver— the only thing keeping them sane, keeping them grounded.
 It’s not an exaggeration to say their emotional state is, “If I lose the house, too, I will die.”
 The challenge is to give enormous respect to that emotional reality — the house as the repository of all one’s dreams and memories.